w3c/wai-website/pages/design-develop/tutorials/images/complex.md

 {% include box.html type="end" %}
 {:/}

-This approach is supported by all web browsers and assistive technologies and makes the long descriptions available to everyone.
+All web browsers and assistive technologies support this approach.
+The long descriptions are available to everyone, including search engines and other programs.
 However, the link is not associated with the image in a semantic way.

 #### Semantic association of long description link to the image